Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/getting-started.md

 ## Using plugins on Services

-Kong Ingress allows plugins to be executed on a service level, meaning Kong will execute a plugin whenever a request is sent to a specific k8s service, no matter which Ingress path it came from.
+Kong Ingress allows plugins to be executed on a service level, meaning Kong will execute a plugin whenever a request is sent to a specific Kubernetes service, no matter which Ingress path it came from.

 Create a KongPlugin resource: